 Your Debts ÷ Your Income = Your DTI Ratio

 Calculating your DTI ratio using the debt ratio formula isn’t a difficult task.
 In fact, you have all of the information you need already at your disposal.
-Here we’ll show you how it’s done, but Bankrate has a good calculator if you don’t want to do the math yourself.
+Here we’ll show you how it’s done, but online calculators are available if you don’t want to do the math yourself.
 Here are the steps:

 - Add up your total monthly debt payments.
 This includes your mortgage or rent, vehicle loans, credit card payments, student loans – any recurring debt payments that you have.
 (Do not include utilities, food or other non-debt items)